NearNodeFlash/NearNodeFlash.github.io/rfc/0002/README.md

 node-N
 ```

 Node positions are ***not*** absolute locations.
-WLM could, in theory, select physical 6 compute nodes at physical location 1, 2, 3, 5, 8, 13, which would appear as directories /node-0 through /node-5
+WLM could, in theory, select 6 physical compute nodes at physical location 1, 2, 3, 5, 8, 13, which would appear as directories /node-0 through /node-5 in the container.